kiwiproject/dropwizard-jakarta-xml-ws/README.md

 * See `JaxWsExampleApplication` for examples on usage of client side Jakarta XML Web Services handler and CXF interceptors.

 ### Running the examples:

+_Before doing anything else, edit pom.xml in the dropwizard-jakarta-xml-ws root folder and uncomment the maven-shade-plugin.
+This is temporary until the examples are moved into a separate repository._

 After cloning the repository, go to the dropwizard-jakarta-xml-ws root folder and run: